jodt/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

-Project 7 : function that draws a diagonal line on the terminal Project 8 : function that prints a square, followed by a new line Project 9 : “Fizz-Buzz test" program project 10: prints a triangle, followed by a new line.
+Project 7 : function that draws a diagonal line on the terminal Project 8 : function that prints a square, followed by a new line Project 9 : “Fizz-Buzz test" program
+Project 10: prints a triangle, followed by a new line Porject 11: prints the largest prime factor of the number Project 12: function that prints an integer